dhbradshaw/keras_play/log.md

+## 2016-03-08

+Problem 7 again.
+I added a simple optimization to problem 7 (don't check for factors beyond the square root of the candidate) and found myself unexpectedly fighting the compiler.
+At first I thought the main problem was converting between u64 and f64.
+But it turned out to be mostly the fact that when you use the "for prime in &primes" contruction the "prime" is actually a reference.
+You can't compare it directly with, for example, a u64.

 ## 2016-03-07

 Problem 7: Vectors!
 To the the length of a vector: v.len().
 To get its last value: v[v.len()-1] (or v.pop()).